 Gregory DeAngelo

 Gregory DeAngelo is an associate professor in the Department of Economic Sciences and director of the Computational Justice Lab.
-He works closely with public sector agencies to address pressing questions of criminal justice policy, identifying the causal effects of actions by both legal and extra‐legal actors on public safety.
-His research ranges from the identification of the effect of judicial and prosecutorial incentives on the outcomes of criminal cases to the impact of law enforcement strategies on human trafficking.
-At the core of his work is a desire to advance criminal justice reform by identifying the causal impacts of policies, incentives, and actions by legal and extra‐legal actors on public safety, and then generating technologies with the potential to counteract any negative externalities of these actions.
+He works closely with criminal justice agencies to address pressing policy issues to identify the causal effects of actions by both legal and extralegal actors on public safety.
+At the core of his work is a desire to advance the understanding of the criminal justice system by identifying the causal impacts of policies, incentives, and actions on public safety.

 Office Location